Ed Widseth: Professional football

-Widseth was drafted in the first round (fourth overall) of the 1937 NFL Draft.
-He played for the New York Giants from 1937–1940.
+Widseth was drafted in the first round (fourth overall) of the 1937 NFL draft.
+He played for the New York Giants from 1937 to 1940.
 Widseth was recognized as an all-NFL player three consecutive years.
 As a rookie in 1937, he was selected as a second-team All-NFL player by Collyers Eye Magazine, the INS, the NFL, the New York Daily News and the United Press.
 In 1938, he was rated a first-team All-NFL player by Collyer's Eye, the Pro Football Writers, the INS, the NFL, the New York Daily News, and the United Press.
 He was selected to the 1938 Pro Bowl.
 In 1939, he was selected as a second-team All-NFL player by the NFL and New York Daily News.

 Later years and honors

 Widseth coached St. Thomas College from 1945 to 1946 and his team won the Minnesota College Conference title both years.

 Widseth was inducted into the College Football Hall of Fame in 1954.
 His official biography at the Hall of Fame describes him as follows: "A slashing, driving invader, Widseth used his 6-2 220-pound body to pummel opposing players, relentlessly advancing until the ball-carrier was within his grasp and quickly felled."

 The football field at the University of Minnesota Crookston is named Ed Widseth Field in honor of Widseth.

 Widseth died in 1998 at St. Paul, Minnesota.
 He is buried at Sunset Memorial Park Cemetery in Minneapolis, Minnesota.